mikecolemn/mpls-311-data/README.md

 https://lookerstudio.google.com/s/iIP-OfIawPI

-As I look through the reports, there are a number of things that jump a lot that jumps out at me:
+As I look through the reports, there are a number of things that jump out at me:

 1) There are a small number of major categories of service requests, 13 of them.
 Below those categories though, there are 177 different minor categories of requests they coordinate.

 1) Over the years, the major category with the most service requests is Vehicles and Commuting.
 That category also has the top two minor categories for Parking Violations and Abandoned Vehicles.
 I'm surprised there are so many requests related to abandoned vehicles.

 2) Some variations in certain categories throughout the year make sense.
 For example, service requests related to Sidewalk Snow or Ice issues or Street Snow and Ice issues are typically November through April, given the winter here.
 Similarly, service requests for exterior nuisance complaints are highest from May thorugh September, when people here are outside more and no longer hibernating.
 There's also a very noticable spike related to Pothole and Sewer Issue service requests in March specifically, likely related to Winter ending.

 ## Future development